-A small business owner since he was a teenager, Senator Begich’s top priority is continuing America’s economic recovery through targeted investments and reducing the nation’s debt.
+A small business owner since he was a teenager, Senator Begich’s top priority is continuing America’s economic recovery through targeted investments and cutting wasteful federal spending.
 He is an independent leader in the Senate who works across party lines, and he’s already made an impact as a fierce advocate for Alaska.

 Mark has quickly gained clout in the Senate, rising to 5th in the senate leadership.
-He has used his leadership position and committees to successfully expand services for America’s veterans, invest in our Coast Guard and stand up for our seniors.
+He has used his leadership position and committees to successfully expand services for Alaska veterans, restart Arctic energy development, fight for small business tax reform and bring back local control under No Child Left Behind.

 Anchorage born and raised, Mark’s parents moved to Anchorage in the Alaska Territory to teach in 1957.
 When Mark was 10 years old, he lost his father, Congressman Nick Begich, when his plane went down over the Gulf of Alaska.